swiss-territorial-data-lab/proj_vect_cadmap/README.md

 ```

 ### Semantic segmentation
 Use the generated datasets and follow the instruction of InternImage [here](/internimage/README.md) to train the neural networks and produce the binary and multi-class semantic segmentation prediction mask on the test maps respectively.
-Results should be stored in `./data/line_prediction_mask` and `./data/semantic_prediction_mask`.
+Results should be stored in `~/data/line_prediction_mask` and `~/data/semantic_prediction_mask`.

 ### Raster delineation
 Delineate line prediction mask given the path to folder of test GeoTiff file and the masks.

 ```
-python scripts/raster_delineation.py --tif_path <original tif> --line_mask <line prediction mask> --save_path <delineation folder>
+python scripts/raster_delineation.py --tif_path <original tif folder> --line_mask <line prediction mask folder> --save_path <delineation folder>
 ```

 ### ArcGIS operation